Political views of J. K. Rowling: Asexual people

-In response to her IAD statements, Tyger Songbird from LGBTQ Nation pointed out that asexuals do suffer discrimination and described several aspects of acephobia such as dehumanization, intimate violence and conversion therapy.
-Maïlis Rey-Bethbeder from Le Parisien framed said statements as hostile towards the asexual community and noted that 12% of French people identify as asexuals, Lola Uguen form Elle had similar arguments.
+In response to her IAD statements, Tyger Songbird from LGBTQ Nation said that asexuals do suffer discrimination and described several aspects of acephobia, such as dehumanisation, intimate violence and conversion therapy.
+Maïlis Rey-Bethbeder from Le Parisien framed said statements as hostile towards the asexual community and noted that 12% of French people identify as asexuals.
+Lola Uguen of Elle had similar arguments.
 Fiona Ward and Hannah Madlener from Glamour DE specified that asexuality does exist.
-Federico Boni from Gay.it argued JKR's statements on asexuals were fueling misinformation.
+Federico Boni from Gay.it argued JKR's statements on asexuals were fuelling misinformation.

-Yasmin Benoit, an asexual activist who co-created International Asexuality Day, stated that “A lot of people’s introduction [to International Asexuality Day] has now been through JK Rowling hating on it” and noted she was seeing a negative conversation about asexuality in spaces where it was previously absent, stating that Rowling “hijacked the occasion” and describing her views as "acephobia".
+Yasmin Benoit, an asexual activist who co-created International Asexuality Day, stated that "A lot of people's introduction [to International Asexuality Day] has now been through JK Rowling hating on it" and noted she was seeing a negative conversation about asexuality in spaces where it was previously absent, stating that Rowling "hijacked the occasion" and describing her views as "acephobia".

-Rowling's views on asexuality have also been described as related to her views on transgender people, also members of the LGBTQ community.
+Rowling's views on asexuality have also been described as related to her views on transgender people.

 Eating disorders

-In 2006, Rowling criticised skinny models, describing that their "only function in the world appears to be supporting the trade in overpriced handbags and rat-sized dogs".
+In 2006 Rowling criticised skinny models, stating that their "only function in the world appears to be supporting the trade in overpriced handbags and rat-sized dogs".
 She condemned societal beauty standards in "this skinny-obsessed world" and magazine covers that feature people who are "either seriously ill or suffering from an eating disorder".

-Rowling was criticised both for her comments on underweight people—hoping her daughters would not become "empty-headed, self-obsessed, emaciated clones"—and for the portrayal of overweight people in Harry Potter; Rowling responded that Harry Potter characters who are "on the plumper side" include "several of my most important, admirable and lovable characters".
+Rowling was criticised both for her comments on underweight people – hoping her daughters would not become "empty-headed, self-obsessed, emaciated clones" – and for the portrayal of overweight people in Harry Potter; Rowling responded that Harry Potter characters who are "on the plumper side" include "several of my most important, admirable and lovable characters".

 Abortion

-In 2017, Rowling expressed her opposition to the Mexico City Policy, which blocked US government support for international organisation that provided abortion counseling, when the policy was reinstated by Donald Trump, and said that she supported abortion rights, especially in underdeveloped countries.
-In 2022, she said she thinks all women should have the right to "safe, legal abortion should they wish to terminate a pregnancy."
+In 2017 Rowling expressed her opposition to the Mexico City Policy, which blocked US government support for international organisations that provided abortion counselling, when the policy was reinstated by Donald Trump, and said that she supported abortion rights, especially in underdeveloped countries.
+In 2022 she said she thinks all women should have the right to "safe, legal abortion should they wish to terminate a pregnancy."